Christmas Fruit Platter

-Also, check out my tips for creating a beautiful fruit platter and a fruit and cheese platter.
+Also, check out my tips for creating a beautiful fruit platter and a fruit and cheese platter, and save my easy crudité platter for some fresh veggies.

 Christmas wreath platter with red fruit and chocolate dip.

-The holiday season is here, and nothing is more festive than a Christmas fruit platter shaped like a wreath!
+Just like my holiday wreath cookies, this Christmas wreath fruit platter is so festive!
 It’s great for your holiday table, and with its stunning colors and healthy options, it’s a dish that pleases both the eye and the palate.

 Sliced red apples, dragonfruit, grapes and sugared cranberries with chocolate sauce.